If we wake from stupor

 the chap of parch so mercilessly cuts through lying lips

-the raspy timbres of that crackling first-of-morning articulation after so long a slumber, the vinyl-esque, crunchy undertones of Black men all too quiet tell of a voice relearning now how to speak
+the raspy timbres of that crackling first-of-morning articulation after so long a slumber, the vinyl-esque, crunchy undertones of our voices all too quiet tell of a voice relearning now how to speak

 how to say her name

 realizing the quiet of the voices we’ve silenced

 realizing the hum of rooms hollowed out by self-hatred and abandonment and emotional unavailability and the disparate division of heavy labour